price2high/Creating-a-Cyborg/Knowledge Shared, Power Gained – The Gift of the Elder Hacker.md

 > *"Sometimes, the most powerful upgrades come not from a USB port, but from human connection."*

 ### 📓 Log Start:
 This weekend, the lab became a workshop of renewal.
 Not for machines alone, but for the spirit of learning and camaraderie that powers every real cyborg.
-I was reimaging a busted laptop—an old Dell that had seen too many logins and too few updates.
+I was reimaging a busted laptop—an old HP that had seen too many logins and too few updates.
 But I wasn’t alone.

 One of my classmates—a seasoned presence in our cohort, older, wiser, and calm like a long-running server—offered to help.
-They'd seen the struggle on my face and stepped in with quiet confidence.

 ---